Yadnesh02/Python-SQL---Ecommerce-Analysis-/README.md

 ## 📝Problem Statement

-This project focuses on analysing of an Ecommerce store using publicly available Target Sales Dataset.
+This project focuses on analysis of an Ecommerce store using publicly available Target Sales Dataset.
 The dataset includes various data points -

 - Customer
 - Geolocation